Buy Levonelle (Levonorgestrel) Online

 What is Levonorgestrel?

 Levonorgestrel is an emergency contraception pill or ‘morning after pill’ and is taken after unprotected sex to prevent unplanned pregnancy.
 Levonorgestrel is a hormonal birth control medication for women, whereby the hormone Levonorgestrel prevents the release of the egg from the ovary to prevent fertilisation by sperm (male reproductive cells).
-Levonorgestrel should be taken within 72 hours following unprotected sex to prevent pregnancy; Levonorgestrel is more effective at preventing pregancy when taken sooner.
+Levonorgestrel should be taken within 72 hours following unprotected sex to prevent pregnancy; Levonorgestrel is more effective at preventing pregnancy when taken sooner.

 How does Levonorgestrel work to prevent unplanned pregnancy?